-Dr. Ron Hills joined the UNE College of Pharmacy as Assistant Professor of Medicinal Chemistry in the Department of Pharmaceutical Sciences in July of 2010.
-Before joining UNE, Dr. Hills was a National Institutes of Health Kirschstein Postdoctoral Fellow at the University of Utah and the University of Chicago, where he trained in the theory and methodology of multiscale biomolecular modeling.
+Dr. Ron Hills has been a part of the Department of Pharmaceutical Sciences in the UNE College of Pharmacy since 2010.
+Prior to joining UNE, Dr. Hills was a National Institutes of Health Kirschstein Postdoctoral Fellow at the University of Utah and the University of Chicago, where he trained in the theory and methodology of multiscale biomolecular modeling.
 As a postdoctoral fellow, he developed a novel force field for dynamics simulation of proteins at coarse-grained resolution.
 Prior to his postdoctoral training, Dr. Hills earned his Ph.D. from the Scripps Research Institute as a Burroughs Wellcome Fund predoctoral fellow.
 His thesis research involved using atomistic and coarse-grained simulation to advance our understanding of the relationship between protein folding, aggregation and function.
 Dr. Hills obtained his B.S. degree from Florida State University, where his interest in biophysics first developed while performing research as a Goldwater Scholar in EPR spectroscopy and electronic structure calculation.

 Florida State University